Unplugging a Seemingly Sentient Machine Is the Rational Choice -- A Metaphysical Perspective: Alternative Views

 \textbf{The Ontological Argument: Simulation Is Not Reality.} Even if we grant the boundary, Substrate Independence conflates \textit{simulation} with \textit{instantiation}.
 An AI is a manipulation of symbols—a map—simulating the behavior of a mind.
-Claiming that a perfect simulation of a mind \textit{becomes} a mind is as logical as claiming a perfect simulation of a kidney filters blood, or a simulation of a storm gets the computer wet \citep{SearleChineseRoom}.
+Claiming that a perfect simulation of a mind \textit{becomes} a mind is as logical as claiming a perfect simulation of a kidney filters blood, or a simulation of a storm gets the computer wet \citep{SearleChineseRoom}; see App.~\ref{app:storm_not_wet} for the physical-replica vs.\ computational-simulation distinction that underlies this point.
 Moreover, an AI is structurally "transparent" (fully inspectable code), whereas a true subject is fundamentally "opaque" (possessing a private interiority; see App.~\ref{app:zombies}).
 This opacity is not a bug; it is the hallmark of ontological separation.

 \textbf{Critique of Platonism.} While Levin interprets his findings on basal cognition (see App.~\ref{app:levin}) via a "radical Platonist view" (creating a dualism between physical forms and a "Platonic space"), this resurrects the classic "interaction problem": how does a non-physical pattern exert causal influence over a physical interface?
 We argue this dualism is unnecessary.
 However, his empirical work becomes invaluable—not as a defense of Platonism, but as a \textit{map of self-organization} for Biological Idealism.
 The TAME model provides a physical analogy for how the field dissociates: it identifies gap junctions as determining the boundary of the "Self."
 Biological Idealism is thus the parsimonious interpretation of Levin's data: the "space" he identifies is simply the potential of the field, and the "ingress" (the system's ability to access and navigate this pre-existing solution space) is the formation of the autopoietic boundary itself.